andresmrm/stats-saver/README.md

 If you want to monitor the `br-lan` interface, it should find it automatically.
 If not, you may need to add your interface name in the `possible_interfaces` array, in the beginning of the source file.

-The QUOTA variables are used to calculate your monthly quota, for exemple.
+The QUOTA variables are used to calculate your monthly quota, for example.
 They are in Gb.

 ## Run